 - If a medical examination of the child is arranged, the date of the examination, and the name, contact information, and credentials of the physician who examined the child;

 - Information detailing all tests performed on the child;

-- Current health data;
+- Current health information;

-- Information about the child's past placements prior to adoption; and
+- Information about the child's past placements prior to adoption;

 - Dates on any videotapes and photographs taken of the child.